SpitFire-666/AndroidThemes/README.md

 - Notification Shortcuts also supports custom (.png) icons!
 - Fun icons can be found in MORICONS.DLL and PIFMGR.DLL
 - Win95/NT 4.0 have the same vibe, likewise with Win2k/ME.
 Icons/wallpaper colour is the same
+- Nova launcher works, but it has its bugs.
+Wallpaper placement can be hard to get right.
+It has ads.
+It's also not fun to pick custom icons, although others I've tried are worse

 # 🖌️ Themes!